SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/delegated-auth.md

 ## SAML Authentication
 You can delegate authentication to a SAML 2.0 Identity Provider using SAML Authentication.

-### Limitations
-* SAML requests are not signed.
-Client signature validation should be disabled in the Identity Provider.
-* SAML encrypted responses are not supported.
-SAML encryption should be disabled in the Identity Provider.

 ### Example: Using Keycloak as a SAML Identity Provider
 The following example may be useful if you're using Keycloak as a SAML Identity Provider.
 If you're not using Keycloak, your settings are likely to be different.